Research

 Rodent Stations, Insecticides, and Arthropod Pests

 It is known that insect pests are often found inside of rodent bait stations, and it is not uncommon for them to consume/relocate rodenticide bait.
 This multi-disciplinary project utilizes non-toxic rodent monitoring bait in secured rodent bait stations around the Mississippi State University campus, and seeks to elucidate whether or not application of approved insecticides to the interior of these stations inhibits rodent visits to the interior bait compartment.
-This methodology is paired with a series of game cameras that are installed specifically to monitor these stations to determine what the prevalent species of commensal rodent is among other factors.
+This methodology is paired with a series of strategically placed, game cameras that are installed specifically to monitor these stations to determine what the prevalent species of commensal rodent is among other factors.
+Game cams will NOT face windows and will NOT take pictures of people as they are hidden in vegetation and will be facing the bottom 1-2 feet of walls.

 “This proposed project has been evaluated by the MSU IACUC staff and per Mississippi State University Policy for Animal Care and Use, does not require an approved IACUC protocol.”